 Apply To

-You can apply only one template of a protection module to a protected object or a protected object group.
-For information about how to associate protected objects and protected object groups with the template, see Configure protected objects and protected object groups.
+You can apply only one template of a protection module to a protected object or protected object group.
+For more information about how to add protected objects and create protected object groups, see Configure protected objects and protected object groups.

 By default, a newly created protection template is enabled.
 You can perform the following operations on the protection template in the template list:

-• View the number of protected objects and protected object groups that are associated with the template.
+View the numbers of protected objects and protected object groups that are associated with the template in the Protected Object/Group column.

 Step 2: Add protection rules to a protection template of the whitelist module